Friday MLB scores, highlights, updates, news: First Darvish-Tanaka matchup in MLB

 Minnesota Twins 5, Cleveland Indians 0 (box score)

-Oakland Athletics at Chicago White Sox (GameTracker)
+Oakland Athletics 3, Chicago White Sox 0 (box score)

 Toronto Blue Jays at Kansas City Royals (GameTracker)